 Apply to the University of Kansas

-Apply to KU through the Office of International Recruitment and Undergraduate Admissions.
+Apply to KU International Admissions.
 Gaining admission to the University of Kansas requires the submission of official academic records from all previously attended secondary and post-secondary institutions.

 For scholarship consideration, we encourage you to apply to KU by Feb.
 1 prior to the fall/summer semester or Nov.
 1 prior to the spring semester you plan to start at KU.

 Indicate a Business major on your KU application

 Applicants accepted at KU with an interest in business are eligible for direct admission into the School of Business if they have an index score of greater than or equal to 5.55.
 The index score is calculated using a student’s high school GPA and ACT composite or SAT math and evidence-based reading and writing scores: (ACT/10) + HS GPA = index score.

 Students should refer to the official ACT/SAT concordance table when comparing SAT scores to ACT scores.

 International students who indicate a business major on their application to KU but do not meet the requirements for direct admission to the School of Business will be given a pre-business interest code as a College of Liberal Arts & Sciences student.
 These students will then be eligible to apply for the School of Business during the semester they will complete the minimum requirements (see below).

 Starting with the Spring 2019 semester there is no TOEFL requirement for undergraduate admission to the School of Business.